rust-unofficial/too-many-lists/text/second-iter-mut.md

 * We `take` the `Option<&mut>` so we have exclusive access to the mutable reference.
 No need to worry about someone looking at it again.
-* Rust understands that it's ok to shard a mutable reference into the subfields of the pointed-to struct, because there's no way to "go back up", and they're definitely disjoint.
+* Rust understands that it's ok to share a mutable reference into the subfields of the pointed-to struct, because there's no way to "go back up", and they're definitely disjoint.